The season four finale is a Dream Sequence in which Booth and Bones are married and running a bar, with most of the cast working for them.

 The Day in the Limelight episode of CSI Las Vegas, "Lab Rats".
 The whole episode takes place inside the laboratory, focusing on a group of lab technicians revisiting the miniature killer case, the main investigator team making only short appearances, and the whole atmosphere being a lot more humorous.

 In the original series, "Mission to the Unknown" did not feature any of the cast, who did not get a mention.
 The episode concerned some humans' doomed struggle against Daleks on an alien planet and acted as an episode-long prologue to "The Daleks' Master Plan", which aired a few weeks later.

-Series 4 gave us the Donna-lite episode "Midnight" and Donna-centric Doctor-lite episode "Turn Left", which were filmed at the same time with different crews and casts and both unusually dark stories.
-Donna only has about one minute of screentime in "Midnight" and the same is true for the Doctor in "Turn Left."
+Series 4 gave us the Donna-lite episode "Midnight" and Donna-centric Doctor-lite episode "Turn Left", which were filmed at the same time with different crews and casts, and both have unusually dark stories.
+Donna only has about one minute of screentime in "Midnight", and the same is true for the Doctor in "Turn Left".

 The penultimate episode of House's first season, "Three Stories", takes the form of a lecture that Gregory House gives to medical students.
 He narrates three case histories, absurdly embellished to the point where one patient is "played" by Carmen Electra.
 As House's own memories intrude, it turns out that Carmen Electra is actually House himself, in a flashback to his infarction.

 Season two had an episode called "The Mistake" where Stacy investigates what caused the death of a patient.
 The patient storyline is told mainly through (sometimes conflicting) flashbacks.